LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 **Painting With Plotters** is a virtual course that introduces Licia He's a method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.
 Through this course, I (Licia) will share how I make my plotter paintings and why I make them this way.
 Painting with plotters (or other types of robots) requires design efforts from different aspects: 1) the preparation of machines, 2) the selection of material, 3) the making of the design, and 4) the machine operation.
 This course aims to provide an in-depth presentation of Licia's research and practice in these aspects.

 The course contains 14 modules.
 Each module might include video tutorials, text, and code snippets.
-Although all course materials are developed for Axidraw and Python, most of the content could apply to other machines and design environments.
+Although all course materials are developed for [Axidraw](https://axidraw.com/) and using [Python](https://www.python.org/), most of the content could apply to other machines and design environments.

 <img name="00/00_banner.jpg" class="full-width-img">
 ## Course Plan